Rivers School

 The Rivers School is an independent, coeducational preparatory school in Weston, Massachusetts.

-Rivers' Middle School program includes grades 6-8, while its Upper School program includes grades 9-12.
-As of 2014, 489 students are enrolled from 70 Massachusetts towns.
-The Rivers School's endowment was $22.3 million for the 2014-15 academic year.

 History

-The school was founded in 1915 as a school for boys at its first location in Brookline, Massachusetts.
-The founder and first headmaster was Robert W. Rivers.
-The Country Day School for Boys of Boston merged with Rivers in 1940.
-The school moved to its present location in Weston in 1960.
+Rivers School was founded in 1915 as an educational institution for boys in Brookline, Massachusetts.
+Robert W. Rivers founded the school and was its first headmaster.
+The Country Day School for Boys of Boston merged with Rivers in 1940, and the school moved to its present location in Weston in 1960.
 It became co-educational in 1989.

-Academics

-Rivers offers the following Advanced Placement classes: